 Active Ovulation Management with Insemination

 Ovulation induction is the process of stimulating the ovaries to ripen and release multiple eggs in a single cycle.
 This process has many useful applications in fertility treatment, including in vitro fertilization.
-Through close monitoring and the use of fertility drugs, ovulation induction offers our patients a way to maximize their chances of conception.
+Through close monitoring and the use of fertility drugs, ovulation induction offers IVF Florida patients a way to maximize their chances of conception.

 A Natural Cycle

 To understand how ovulation induction works, it is important to first understand how natural ovulation works under normal circumstances.
 At the beginning of a menstrual cycle, the pituitary gland releases follicle-stimulating hormone (FSH) into the body.
 This causes several of the ovarian follicles that contain immature eggs to develop and the eggs within to begin ripening.
 Although several eggs will begin the maturation process, one will quickly become dominant and the others will disintegrate.
 Once an egg is mature, lutenizing hormone (LH) is released, causing the egg to break out of the follicle and begin its journey through the fallopian tube and into the uterus.